 A word of caution, you don’t want to sow your seeds on ground that will not yield a good harvest.
 This is a futile exercise.
 It causes us to lose valuable resources of stamina, momentum, and time on this Christian journey of life.
 We can regain stamina and momentum, but time is lost forever.
 So we need to exercise caution, caring, and concern, not just for ourselves, but for the destiny and journey of the other person as well.

-We must also remember always that love gets its start from God.
+God is our everything, and making sure we’re not trying to make a person our everything will give our relationships a solid footing.
+We must remember always that love gets its start from God.
 1John 4:19 tells us that we love because He first loved us.
 He showed us the way to love.
 It’s logical, reasonable, and intellectually prudent to let Him increase our heart-space and teach us His most valuable trade-secrets.
 Wrapping our relationships in His unconditional love will secure His plan for not only our lives, but the life of the person we’ve chosen.

-Dedicating our new relationships to God requires that we introduce newness into our daily routines.
+We can dedicate our new relationships to God by introducing newness into our daily routines.
 We do this by incorporating intentional spiritual practices to cover our relationships in the love of Christ each day.
-This means we must trim off any selfish motives, commit ourselves to pray daily for the person we’re involved with, and be willing to learn something new about God and His love, so that we continue to grow and thrive spiritually as well. ■
+This means we must trim off any selfish motives, commit ourselves to pray daily for the person we’re involved with, and be willing to learn something new about God and His love from His Word.
+This will help us continue to spiritually grow in Christ, and to maintain harmony in our relationships by always putting God first. ■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.